 Dry Loop is still available depending on WHERE you live.
-But they have lots of services and they come in different packages and price points-AND you can even get 14.95 internet service, if you also have the phone service.
+But they have lots of services and they come in different packages and price points-and it gets really, really cheap, if you also have the phone service or tv.
 But right NOW, they’re offering all High Speed Internet packages at reduced rates.
 And in some cases no annual contract, so you get the first 6 months at a reduced price.

 1. ATT DSL Internet ONLY (dry)